-As the operator of the National Health Index (NHI) and My Health Account, Te Whatu Ora is responsible for implementing the new requirements in these central systems.
-Going live in 2022, the new HL7® FHIR® API for the NHI will help to drive adoption of the standard by integrators.
+As the operator of the National Health Index (NHI) and My Health Account, Health NZ is responsible for implementing the new requirements in these central systems.
+The new HL7® FHIR® API for the NHI will help to drive adoption of the standard by integrators.
 A timetable will be set to retire the earlier, non-standard APIs.